Henry Somerset, 10th Duke of Beaufort: Early origins

 He was descended in the male line from Charles Somerset, 1st Earl of Worcester, 1st Baron Herbert (c.1460–1526), KG, an illegitimate son of Henry Beaufort, 3rd Duke of Somerset (1436–1464), 3rd in descent from John of Gaunt, 1st Duke of Lancaster (3rd surviving son of King Edward III) by his mistress (and later wife) Katherine Swynford.
 Charles was given the surname "Somerset" and was created Baron Herbert in 1506 and Earl of Worcester in 1513.
-The present Dukes of Beaufort are thus the last known surviving male-line descendants of King Henry II (1154–1189) of England, Count of Anjou, founder of the Plantagenet dynasty, of which King Richard III (1483–1485) was the last ruling member in the male line.
-The present Queen is descended from King Henry II only through various female lines, all of them however legitimate.
+The present Dukes of Beaufort are thus the last-known surviving male-line descendants of King Henry II (1154–1189) of England, Count of Anjou, founder of the Plantagenet dynasty, of which King Richard III (1483–1485) was the last ruling member in the male line.
+The present king is descended from Henry II only through various female lines, all of them, however, legitimate.
 The surname Beaufort (properly de Beaufort, "from Beaufort") reflects the fact that Katherine Swynford gave birth to her illegitimate children by John of Gaunt at his French castle and manor of Beaufort ("beautiful stronghold") (from 1688 Montmorency-Beaufort) in Champagne, situated 100 miles east of Paris.

 Education

+He was blooded at the age of 10.
 He was educated at Eton College and the Royal Military College, Sandhurst, from which he was commissioned into the Royal Horse Guards.